 Do you recognize an immense need to thoroughly understand the very heart of positive action?

-(1) Does the love of neighbor contribute to the happiness, health and resilience of those who give it, in addition to those who receive it?
+(1) Does the unselfish love of others contribute to the happiness, health and resilience of those who give it?

-(6) How can the major spiritualities and religions of the world elevate and abide by their various conceptualizations of Unlimited Love, and practice love for all humanity rather than merely for those who adhere to a particular set of beliefs?
+(6) How can the major spiritualities and religions of the world come to abide in their various conceptualizations of Unlimited Love, and practice love for all humanity rather than merely for those who adhere to a particular set of beliefs?

 Many people inaccurately think of love as something that cannot be defined, something so “soft” or personal that it defies description.
 Not true.
-The Institute studies practical ways in which love shapes human health, development, motivations and actions.
-When we consider the daunting challenges faced globally due to increased social fragmentation and the spread of fear-based human behaviors, there is an immense need to thoroughly understand the very heart of positive action.
+The Institute studies the ways in which love shapes human health, development, motivations and actions.
+When we consider the daunting challenges faced globally due to increased social fragmentation and the spread of fear-based human behaviors, there is an immense need to thoroughly understand love as the root of human flourishing.
 The Institute seeks this point of convergence—where evolution, religions, neurology, social science, biomedicine, spirituality and human development become a gateway to the moral vision of a shared humanity.
-Unlimited Love leads us to extraordinary enhancements of human potential.
-It must be understood and nurtured.

-With initial funding from the John Templeton Foundation (2001-2005), the Institute, which was named by the philanthropist Sir John Templeton, moved quickly beginning in 2002 to provide support for the study of these questions—and ones like them—at more than 40 research universities across the United States from Stanford to Harvard, from Chicago to Princeton.
-Over the next decade the subsequent dialogue on the potential of Unlimited Love at the interface of science and spiritual thought that grew from that Caribou Coffee House meeting in Cleveland Heights has achieved worldwide recognition with significant events not just in the United States, but in England, Germany, Japan, Australia, and Canada.
+With initial funding from the John Templeton Foundation (2001-2005), the Institute moved quickly beginning in 2001 to provide support for the study of the six questions above – and ones like them – at more than 50 research universities across the United States from Stanford to Harvard, from Chicago to Princeton.
+Based on significant results the dialogue on Unlimited Love at the interface of science and spiritual thought has grown dramatically and achieved recognition with significant events not just in the United States, but in England, Germany, Japan, Australia, and Canada.

 The Institute has achieved much: